MonashDataFluency/r-intro-2/docs/summarizing.md

 Matrices are another tabular data type.
 These come up when doing more mathematical tasks in R. They are also commonly used in bioinformatics, for example to represent RNA-Seq count data.
 A matrix, as compared to a data frame:

 * contains only one type of data, usually numeric (rather than different types in different columns).
 * commonly has `rownames` as well as `colnames`.
-(Base R data frames can have `rownames` too, but it is easier to have any sort of ID as a normal column instead.)
+(Base R data frames can have `rownames` too, but it is easier to have any unique identifier as a normal column instead.)
 * has individual cells as the unit of observation (rather than rows).

 Matrices can be created using `as.matrix` from a data frame, `matrix` from a single vector, or using `rbind` or `cbind` with several vectors.